Rob Lytle: Professional football

 Lytle was selected by the Denver Broncos in the second round (45th overall pick) of the 1977 NFL draft.
 At the end of his rookie season, he scored Denver's sole touchdown in Super Bowl XII.
 Lytle holds the distinction of being the first to score a touchdown in both a Rose Bowl and a Super Bowl.

 He spent seven seasons in the NFL with the Broncos and rushed for 1,451 yards, caught 61 passes for 562 yards, returned six kickoffs for 99 yards, and scored 14 touchdowns (12 rushing and two receiving).

-Writing as an adult, his son Kelly tells how Michigan Coach Schembechler called him the “toughest player” he had ever coached.
-And yet, in the pros “What fans never saw, though, was how Dad was an invalid during the week and transformed into a warrior on Sundays by fixing a cocktail of cortisone, painkillers, adrenaline, and his obsession to play football.”
+His son Kelly tells how Michigan Coach Schembechler called him the “toughest player” he had ever coached.
+“What fans never saw, though, was how Dad was an invalid during the week and transformed into a warrior on Sundays by fixing a cocktail of cortisone, painkillers, adrenaline, and his obsession to play football.”

-Later years
+Later life

 Lytle had a heart attack and died at Fremont Memorial Hospital in Fremont, Ohio on November 20, 2010.

 An autopsy of his brain revealed “moderate to severe” symptoms of the neurodegenerative disease Chronic traumatic encephalopathy (CTE).
 He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.

 Footage of Lytle with the Denver Broncos was used in the 1988 film Everybody's All-American.